kalyancn4u/kalyancn4u.github.io/_posts/2026-04-18-claude-ai-complete-beginner-guide-v3.md

 Claude AI's models, features, extensions, prompting patterns, task recipes, design traps, long-document workflows, and prompting myth-busters.
 Incorporates the official Anthropic prompting docs plus Sander Schulhoff's Prompt Report findings!

 > **TL;DR** — Claude.ai is not one thing.
 It's a model family (Haiku → Sonnet → Opus), a workspace (Projects), a creation canvas (Artifacts), a universe of integrations (Connectors), and a prompting surface that rewards clarity.
-This post walks a complete beginner through *all of it* — with circumstances, task recipes, myth-busters, and a master prompt you can steal at the end.{: .prompt-tip }
+This post walks a complete beginner through *all of it* — with circumstances, task recipes, myth-busters, and a master prompt you can steal at the end.
+{: .prompt-tip }

 > **v3 changelog** — Folds in the current Anthropic prompting best-practices doc *and* Sander Schulhoff's Prompt Report (the meta-study of 1,500+ papers covering 200+ techniques).
-New: advanced techniques (decomposition, self-criticism, ensembling), long-document prompting, prompt-style mirroring, the Opus 4.7 design-default trap, a myth-busters section, and safer autonomy patterns. **Role-playing guidance has been corrected** — it helps with tone, not with factual accuracy.{: .prompt-info }
+New: advanced techniques (decomposition, self-criticism, ensembling), long-document prompting, prompt-style mirroring, the Opus 4.7 design-default trap, a myth-busters section, and safer autonomy patterns. **Role-playing guidance has been corrected** — it helps with tone, not with factual accuracy.
+{: .prompt-info }

 <div class="msg msg-tip">
 **TL;DR** — Claude.ai is not one thing.
 It's a model family (Haiku → Sonnet → Opus), a workspace (Projects), a creation canvas (Artifacts), a universe of integrations (Connectors), and a prompting surface that rewards clarity.
 This post walks a complete beginner through *all of it* — with circumstances, task recipes, myth-busters, and a master prompt you can steal at the end.